girish54321/RN-Wallpaper/README.md

 Features:
 - Browse photos by category or search by keyword
-- View photo details, including author, likes and downloads
+- View photo
-- Download photos to your device and use them as wallpapers
+- Download
-- Set wallpapers as home screen, lock screen or both
-- Mark photos as favorites and access them later in your profile
-- Easy to customize and extend with your own features

 Built with React Native, RN-Wallpaper showcases best practices in mobile app development and integrates with Unsplash API using Axios library.
 You can learn from this open-source project and use it as a starting point for your own app.